Doctor of Philosophy in Nursing (PhD)

 Our doctoral graduates go on to take coveted leadership roles in academia, healthcare, government, and related fields, and are integral to the growth of our profession.

-The program consists of 22 course units, or CUs; each course is worth one CU.
+The program consists of seven core courses, two statistics sequence courses, and five concentration courses; each course is worth one course unit, or CU.
 Full-time students will take three to four courses each fall and spring semester.
 Most students complete their coursework within three to four years and then will be on dissertation status until the final dissertation defense.
 View our Curriculum page for more information.

 Part-time students typically take two courses per semester and do not receive a stipend from the university.